isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-4-jan-mar-2021/2021-01-11-kueh-lapis.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol-16-issue-4/kuehlapis/FreshBakedLapis.jpg">
-The author’s home-made <i>kueh lapis legit</i>.
-This is an iconic cake for Indonesians, Malays and the Peranakan Chinese. <i>Courtesy of Christopher Tan</i>.
+Pressing a freshly baked <i>lapis legit</i> layer to flatten and smoothen it, and spreading batter for the next layer. <i>Courtesy of Christopher Tan</i>.
 </div>

 *Kue lapis legit* and its sister confection *spekkoek* (more of that sisterhood later) are iconic cakes for Indonesians, Malays – especially those with some Javanese heritage – and Peranakan Chinese.
 Major festivals such as Hari Raya and the Lunar New Year would not be complete without tables graced by these tiered touchstones.
 These communities have roots and branches in the milieus of maritime Southeast Asia’s Dutch colonial era, which saw the flowering of many hybrid foodways.
 “Most of us who live in cities known for rich colonial history, like Jakarta, Palembang, Bangka, Semarang, Surabaya and Bandung, are familiar with *lapis legit* and *spekkoek* as [legacies of] Dutch influence,” says Indonesian food writer, author and restaurant pundit Kevindra Soemantri.[^2]